 Is transportation provided from the airport?

 We will transport you from the Orlando International Airport (MCO) to the conference center, 2:00 – 3:30 pm, on Sunday.
 Transportation to the airport begins at 3 pm on Friday.
 If you are approved to arrive/depart outside of the normal hours, and if you arrive between 11pm-6am or depart 1am-9am, you will need to arrange your own shuttle.

 NOTE: We don’t provide shuttle transportation from Sanford airport.

 Children are allowed only in unavoidable situations and with prior permission from the OSOS leadership team.

 Housing is located in the Wycliffe apartments at 11413 Translation Way, Orlando, FL 32832.
 Accommodations are comparable to a vacation condo with a functional kitchen, bed and bath linens, iron and ironing board, and washer and dryer.
 There are no toiletries or laundry supplies.

 Participants are housed in 2 and 3-bedroom apartments, each with 2 full baths.
 Married couples are assigned the master bed/bath suite.
 Other participants share a bedroom and bathroom with a same-gender participant, with each individual having a twin bed.
 Each apartment houses same-gender participants, except if a married couple is in the master suite.

 What is the dress code?

-Dress is casual (shorts or jeans are acceptable) except for one or two days at Lake Hart when dress is business casual.
-On Friday at Lake Hart, jeans are OK, but no shorts.
+Dress is casual (shorts or jeans are acceptable) except for Friday at Lake Hart (Cru’s headquarters), where jeans are OK, but not shorts.
+Thursday afternoon we will be on a college campus.
 The temperature range for March is mid-40s to mid-70s with medium humidity.
 The temperature for August is mid-80s to low-90s with high humidity.

 What materials do I need to bring?